 Alcohol abuse is not tolerated and is reason for immediate removal from the program.

 Aggressive and violent behavior – physical and verbal – is not tolerated and is reason for immediate removal from the program.

 The Kibbutz and all related organizing and responsible organizations DO NOT carry responsibility for the participants while on free time and away from the kibbutz.

 The participants are required to behave normatively, maturely, alertly and responsibly at all times.

 The participants are required to take part in all aspects of the program.
 Non-participation may result in removal from the program.

-There is a required security deposit upon arrival to the Kibbutz of 500 NIS (approx. 150 USD) for damage of kibbutz property, or for unforeseen expenses which will be refunded after the ulpan, assuming no damage has been done and no expenses were made.
+There is a required security deposit upon arrival to the Kibbutz of 500 NIS (approx. 150 USD) for damage of kibbutz property, or for unforeseen expenses which will be refunded after the ulpan, upon full completion of the program, and assuming no damage has been done and no expenses were made.